 Member agencies have the option to utilize Metropolitan's existing standby charge authority as a means to collect all or a portion of their RTS charge.
 Standby charge collections are credited against the member agencies' RTS charges.
 See "-Readiness-to-Serve Charge" above.
 Twenty-two member agencies collect their RTS charges through standby charges.
-For fiscal years 2011-12, 2012-13, and 2013-14, and 2014-15, RTS charges collected by means of such standby charges were \$41.741.6 million, \$41.641.7 million, and \$41.7 million, respectively.
+For fiscal years 2012-13, 2013-14, and 2014-15, RTS charges collected by means of such standby charges were \$41.6 million, \$41.7 million, and \$41.7 million, respectively.

 Capacity Charge.
 The Capacity Charge is a fixed charge intended to recover the cost of providing peak capacity within the distribution system.
 It is levied on the maximum summer day demand placed on Metropolitan's system between May 1 and September 30 for the three-calendar-year period ended December 31 two years prior to the date of the capacity charge.
-Effective January 1, 2014, the Capacity Charge was \$8,600 per cfs.
-The adopted Capacity Charge was \$11,100 per cfs on January 1, 2015, and will be \$10,900 per cfs on January 1, 2016.
+Effective January 1, 2014, the Capacity Charge was \$8,600 per cubic feet per second.
+The adopted Capacity Charge was \$11,100 per cubic feet per second on January 1, 2015, and will be \$10,900 per cubic feet per second on January 1, 2016.